OISF/suricata/doc/userguide/rules/bypass-keyword.rst

 Suricata has a ``bypass`` keyword that can be used in signatures to exclude traffic from further evaluation.

-The ``bypass`` keyword is useful in cases where there is a large flow expected (e.g. Netflix, Spotify, Youtube).
+The ``bypass`` keyword is useful in cases where there is a large flow expected (e.g. Netflix, Spotify, YouTube).

 The ``bypass`` keyword is considered a post-match keyword.